-A Local Safeguarding Children Board (LSCB) must be established for every local authority area.
-The LSCB has a range of roles and statutory functions including developing local safeguarding policy and procedures and scrutinising local arrangements.
-In Suffolk, all professionals including staff in schools should work in accordance with the multi-agency procedures developed by the Suffolk SCB (SSCB) which can be found on their website at: http://suffolkscb.org.uk/.
+In accordance with statutory guidance, Working Together to Safeguard Children 2018, local safeguarding arrangements must be established for every local authority area by the three safeguarding partners (Local Authority, Police and Clinical Commissioning Groups).
+All three partners have equal and joint responsibility for a range of roles and statutory functions including developing local safeguarding policy and procedures and scrutinising local arrangements.
+In Suffolk, all professionals including staff in schools should work in accordance with the multi-agency procedures developed by the Suffolk Safeguarding Partnership (SSP) which can be found on their website at: https://suffolksp.org.uk/.